We're located @ 5501 Colorado Avenue, NW, Washington, DC

 Zeke's Coffee of DC will be offering their great usual mix of small batch roasted coffees, hot and cold coffee by the cup.

-Belle Prairie Farm, our only Certified Naturally Grown veggie farm, is back at the market this week and will have their first open farm day on Sunday, June 24th, 2018.
+Belle Prairie Farm, our only Certified Naturally Grown veggie farm, is back at the market this week.
 They offer CSA shares too.
 Here’s the contact #:301-300-0340.

 We are on the hunt for new artisan food vendors now.
 If you know of a vendor who would be adaptable to the market’s needs and experienced on morning oriented outdoor events to be an artisan food vendor, we would love to talk with you about this, contact Jim Coleman @ 2026818799 or email@example.com.

 If you have time to volunteer @ the kids' tent and know more folks interested, please email me or Elizabeth Topping) as we're looking to line up more kids tent activities and performances.

 Volunteer and sponsor opportunities abound this season.
 If interested, please email me..

 Sirene Botanicals: may be back this Summer but we don’t know when.
 The schedule will be limited based on other commitments.

 As of April 1, the Food Waste Drop-Off program, sponsored by the Department of Public Works, had collected nearly 150,000 pounds of organics from more than 20,000 participants in all eight wards over the last year.

 Through the free service, residents are able to drop-off food waste at designated farmers markets in all eight city wards.
 The food waste collected at these drop-off locations is composted locally at District community composting sites and at the Prince George’s County Organics Compost facility.